Dihydroxylation: Osmium catalyzed reactions

 Osmium tetroxide (OsO4) is a popular oxidant used in the dihydroxylation of alkenes because of its reliability and efficiency with producing syn-diols.
 Since it is expensive and toxic, catalytic amounts of OsO4 are used in conjunction with a stoichiometric oxidizing agent.
 The Milas hydroxylation, Upjohn dihydroxylation, and Sharpless asymmetric dihydroxylation reactions all use osmium as the catalyst as well as varying secondary oxidizing agents.

-Milas

 The Milas dihydroxylation was introduced in 1930, and uses hydrogen peroxide as the stoichiometric oxidizing agent.
 Although the method can produce diols, overoxidation to the dicarbonyl compound has led to difficulties isolating the vicinal diol.
 Therefore, the Milas protocol has been replaced by the Upjohn and Sharpless asymmetric dihydroxylation.

-Upjohn

 Upjohn dihydroxylation was reported in 1973 and uses OsO4 as the active catalyst in the dihydroxylation procedure.
 It also employs N-Methylmorpholine N-oxide (NMO) as the stoichiometric oxidant to regenerate the osmium catalyst, allowing for catalytic amounts of osmium to be used.
 The Upjohn protocol yields high conversions to the vicinal diol and tolerates many substrates.
 However, the protocol cannot dihydroxylate tetrasubstituted alkenes.
 The Upjohn conditions can be used for synthesizing anti-diols from allylic alcohols, as demonstrated by Kishi and coworkers.